Verified and Tested 12/16/15

 Look at the overview and make sure your information is correct.
 Once satisfied click “Install.”

 Congratulations!
-You have just installed and configured Joomla with Apache on your CentOS 7 Cloud Server.
-Thank you for following along in this How-To and check back with us for any new updates.
+You have just installed and configured Joomla with Apache on your CentOS 7 cloud server.
+Thank you for following along in this How-To and check back with us for any new updates, or learn how you can set up HIPAA-compliant WordPress hosting with Atlantic.Net.